5 stars

 Once the foreign worker is identified, the GTS application can be prepared within a few business days and submitted for processing, which will take 3 weeks for companies that haven’t had a recently approved GTS application, and 2 weeks for those that do.

-GTS Foreign Worker Wages Requirements and Benefits
+GTS Foreign Worker Wage Requirements

 Wage requirements are slightly different when considering the two main categories of GTS: